Ottunger/whigi/README.md

 - sudo gitlab-ctl reconfigure

 Then browse to your gitlab server usring HTTP to set everything up :)

-# Launch
-Best practice now is to use npm, issuing npm run build, npm run whigi, npm run whigi-restore.
-- Compile all TS files into JS files (=> npm run build).
-Do not worry about non finding 'Promise', we run node v4.5, so we cannot build against ES6.
-- Don't forget to prepare database using the mongoInit.sh file!
-- Run the servers (=> nohup npm run whigi &; npm run serve)
-- Static server and api path separation are described by a nginx configuration file
-- In the nginx configuration file, if you have specified an upper level listen/SSL configuration, please remove it from your local nginx.conf file.
-Whigi runs over HTTP because it is behind nginx that makes the HTTPS handshake.
-Whigi-restore and Whigi-RLI run their own HTTPS.

 # Data model
 - Whigi